Visiting the Dolomites for the First Time | Ultimate Guide & Top Tips

 TIP | Mid-October is the best time of year to visit the Dolomites for peak autumn colour.

-Having said that, these are the mountains, and weather is unpredictable.
+Having said that, these are the mountains, and the weather is unpredictable.
 Some years autumn comes early, and some years it doesn’t come at all.

 Visiting the Dolomites in Autumn